 Speaking up for Biblical Values

-By Charlie, 17, Ohio high school student
+By Charlie, contributed as a 17-year-0ld Ohio high school student

 The Day of Dialogue has been a great avenue for students to advance biblical values that would otherwise continue to diminish from American culture.
 This year’s “presponse” has been successful in addressing the policy of silence too often promoted by those who claim to be just about fighting bullying.
 Students, whether participating in the event or not, are increasingly realizing that the fundamental Christian principles of love and compassion promoted by Jesus Christ are making a comeback in public schools across this great land – the land that was directly influenced by Judeo-Christian teachings.